matthamil/react-context/README.md

 ## How to use this repo

-You've heard about the Context API.
+You've heard about the [Context API](https://reactjs.org/docs/context.html).
 You're ready to start using it.
-Here's a friendly build-up to using context to manage some portion of state in your production app.
+Here's a friendly step-by-step progression to using context to manage some portion of your state in your production app.

 Each flavor of state management is under a separate branch: